margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the recycle sign
 * Grateful for clearer understanding of the securities market
 * Grateful for the distribtion on the bar code
-* Grateful for the "sell by" date
+* Grateful for the 'sell by' date
 * Grateful to acknoweldge what makes me feel uncomfortable in both ways
 * Grateful to know what I've done wrong
 * Grateful to be open to prayer
+* Grateful for how Gund unfolds everything as it is meant to be
+* Grateful for individuality and individual stories
 * Grateful for baseball games, and football games
 * Grateful for STEAM and math teachers picture
 * Grateful for the teamwork in the DSI